Bang on a Can Media Workshop at MASS MoCA

 The fee covers tuition, housing (shared double-occupancy hotel room close to museum), and meals (lunch and dinner Mon-Fri).
 Participants are responsible for their own travel expenses.

-• Participants must be 21 or older and fully vaccinated against covid-19 or have a medical exemption.
+• Participants must be 21 or older.

 • New music expertise not necessary, but some experience writing about music preferred.